Shahed 129: Operational history

 On 7 June 2017, Hezbollah released video showing an American MQ-1 or MQ-9 UAV flying near al-Tanf.
 Experts said the footage was "consistent" with video from Shahed-129s.

 On 8 June 2017, one of the five Shahed 129s deployed to Syria attempted to conduct an airstrike against coalition personnel near al-Tanf, Syria, attacking them with one munition.
 Though the airstrike "was clearly meant as an attack on the coalition forces and partner forces in the area", it failed to damage any American or partner equipment and failed to injure or kill any American or partner personnel, because the munition failed to explode.
 The Shahed 129 was shot down by an American F-15E Strike Eagle.

 Days later, on 20 June 2017, another F-15E Strike Eagle shot down another Shahed 129 drone again near Al-Tanf.
 The drone approached in a similar manner to the previous incident and was shot down before it reached the range at which it could deploy its weapons.

 On the same day, on 20 June 2017, a Pakistani JF-17 shot down a Shahed 129 after it entered Pakistani airspace near Panjgur.
 It flew about 3–4 km into Pakistani airspace.

 Overall, three Shahed 129s were shot down.
 An additional aircraft crashed in 2015 near Chabahar and is believed to have been rebuilt.

 In spring 2019, Shahed 129s were used by the IRGC to assist in relief operations in flood-affected regions of Khuzestan Province, Iran.

+On 3 February 2026, a Shahed 129 was shot down by a United States Navy F-35C as it approached the aircraft carrier USS Abraham Lincoln.
+The ship was located about 500 miles off the coast of Iran, no US personnel were harmed.